 Hearing the term "lung cancer" is devastating news for someone diagnosed with the disease.
 Thoughts of pain and sickness cloud the reality that lung cancer has a good prognosis for being cured.
 That's especially so if detected in the early stage before tumors grow and metastasize or spread.
 However, it depends on the type of lung cancer (LC).
 Some people use the LC term for another more deadly lung disease called pleural mesothelioma.

-To add confusion, all cases of pleural mesothelioma are forms of lung cancer, but not all lung cancers are mesothelioma.
-There’s a distinct difference between the two.
+There’s a distinct difference between lung cancer and mesothelioma.
 Tumors in lung cancer tissue are far more common than tumors in the lung lining which is called the mesothelium.
 But they have something in common.
 Both lung cancer and mesothelioma result from exposure to asbestos.

 Lung cancer cases drastically outnumber mesothelioma diagnosis by 73 to 1.
 Each year, 220,000 Americans contract lung cancer.
 Mesothelioma is much rarer with an average of 3,000 cases yearly.
 The relation to asbestos also differs.
 About 80 percent of lung cancer tumors result from carcinogens like tobacco smoke, heavy metals and various pollutants.
 Asbestos exposure is directly responsible for 20 percent of lung cancers tumors.